waoadb/opensource/apps/docs/docs/key-concepts/customers.md

 ## Overview

-Different Breed® offers a completely headless customer management experience.
+Different Breed ® offers a completely headless customer management experience.
 We aim to provide you with full control over all customer data, allowing you to create the after-sales and offline experience that best suits your needs.

 ## The Recommended Flow